CIRCUITSTATE/CSE_ZH06/docs/API.md

 ### `CSE_ZH06()`

 This constructor creates a new `CSE_ZH06` object.
 There are two overloads based on the parameter type.
 User can send a `HardwareSerial` or a `SoftwareSerial` port object.
 The type of constructor is determined by the macro `SOFTWARE_SERIAL_REQUIRED`.
+The supplied serial port is saved to the `_serial` variable.

 Throughout this documentation, an example `CSE_ZH06` object `sensor` will be used for examples.